 TASTE & ODOR ISSUES/ PREMATURE EQUIPMENT BREAKDOWNS ?

-While symptoms of water quality issues such as bad odors & taste, bathroom fixtures, staining of laundry, etc. are indicators of problems, the preferred starting point is to get a water test to identify the minerals or contaminants in the water and at what quantity they exist.
-This will lead to an effective system recommendation and route to providing excellent water quality for drinking, washing, etc. There are various approaches to providing your restaurant with better quality ice, good tasting water, and improved water quality to feed your dishwashers to avoid streaking on glasses and dinnerware OR premature equipment breakdowns.
+While symptoms of water quality issues such as bad odors & taste, staining of bathroom fixtures & laundry, premature equipment breakdowns etc. are indicators of problems, the preferred starting point is to get a water test to identify the minerals or contaminants in the water and at what quantity they exist.
+This will lead to an effective system recommendation and route to providing excellent on-gong water quality for drinking, washing, etc. There are various approaches to providing your restaurant with better quality ice, good tasting water, improved beverage taste and improved water quality to feed your dishwashers to avoid streaking on glasses and dinnerware.

 Various types of water filtration systems are available for the removal of any of the potential causes of symptoms you may be experiencing.
 Water softeners are typically installed to remove hard water minerals, dissolved iron or manganese from the water through a technology called Ion Exchange.
 To remove particulate iron or manganese, a properly sized sediment filter is required.
 Bad tastes & odors can be removed with a sediment/carbon filtration system.
 Additionally, to create very pure drinking water, a reverse osmosis system can be installed, which utilizes the same technology used to produce both Aquafina, Dasani and some other bottled waters.
 There are various sized reverse osmosis systems to match the volume demands required.